Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 dipil

+Dear Sir, What do you mean by SHO?
+Is that Safety Health Officer?
 Also, please clarify what your aim was behind starting this thread.
-Just to remind about the role of a Safety Pro or something else?
+Was it just to remind us about the role of a Safety Pro or something else?
+Thank you.

 LACHHMAN

-Sorry for not being clear.
+Hi Dipil, sorry for not being clear.
 In fact, I just wanted to add on to an existing thread where some friends were questioning the roles and responsibilities of safety and health officers/practitioners in cases of accidents.
-Too often, SHOs try to absolve themselves by arguing that it's the responsibility of floor managers, etc.
+Too often, SHOs try to absolve themselves by arguing that it's the responsibility of floor managers, etc. However, I would greatly appreciate your reflections on this issue.

 PTRC

 The role of the SHO is that of an advisor.
-Their responsibility is to help management develop systems to prevent accidents, review, update, and evaluate the systems, analyze accident data, and present the results to management for improvement.
+Their responsibility is to help management develop systems to prevent accidents, review, update, and evaluate these systems, analyze accident data, and present the results to management for improvement.
 Additionally, they should help generate awareness through various media and methods among all sections, prepare a budget, get it sanctioned, and then use the available funds meticulously, among other duties.

 An accident taking place indicates some failure somewhere, for which the SHO cannot be held solely responsible.
 Accidents occur when there are multiple failures.
 The SHO's job is to identify all failures, improve upon all identified shortcomings, and enhance safety measures.